-Emirates’ Boeing 777 Business Class is excellent but its 2-3-2 layout is inferior to Business Class on the airline’s Airbus A380 fleet.
-Business Class on the A380 features direct aisle access for all passengers and brilliant bar on the upper deck.
+Emirates’ Boeing 777 Business Class is excellent, but its 2-3-2 layout is inferior to Business Class on its Airbus A380 fleet.
+Business Class on the A380 features direct aisle access for all passengers and a brilliant bar on the upper deck.
 Read my latest review of Emirates’ A380 Business Class to see more.

 Emirates Chauffeur Service

-If you flying Business (or First) Class with Emirates you get complimentary chauffeur-driven airport transfers.
+If you are flying Business (or First) Class with Emirates, you get complimentary chauffeur-driven airport transfers.
 This has value into the hundreds of pounds so make sure you take the transfers into account when you calculate the cost of the flight.

 Emirates will drive you to and from the airport at both ends of your journey.
 Chauffeur-drive must be requested online, up to 48 hours prior to your flight.

 If the Chauffeur-drive service requested exceeds the mileage limits specified for that city, passengers must pay for the excess mileage at locally applicable rates.
 For London Heathrow and London Gatwick, the mileage limit is 70m.
-I am located 93 miles from Heathrow so always have to pay excess mileage.
+I am located 93 miles from Heathrow, so I always have to pay excess mileage.

 Emirates has the largest Boeing 777 & Airbus A380 fleet in the world.
-They currently have a huge 105 Airbus A380’s in their fleet and an order for 57 additional aircraft.
+They currently have a vast 105 Airbus A380’s in their fleet and an order for 57 additional aircraft.